emilymrig/mycapstone/README.md

 This notebook contains the code to read the regression data, build a linear model, and created a line plot

 ## Data
+the data directory contains the following files

+### regression.csv

+stuff here

+## Plots and Graphs

+The graphic shows the linear relationship

 The data directory contains the following files

 ### regression.csv

-This file contains the regression data collected through the Raspberry Pi measurements
+This file contains the regression data collected through the Raspberry Pi measurements.